Updated October 2022

 Lead Safe Mama has some great tips for safe and DIY costumes too.

 For white face paint you can also try using a sunscreen with zinc oxide, such as Badger brand.
 Be aware that zinc oxide sunscreens do have a low level of lead, but likely much lower than other face paints.
+Wash hands after application, and wash face when you’re done celebrating.

 Another idea I heard of but haven’t tried, it’s to find a very natural food dye such as India tree and paint it on the lips or cheeks with a lip brush.
 Also check out my makeup blog post.